 For your second section of wool, lay the second layer down perpendicular to the first.
 Again, side by side, just touching in rows until you have fully covered the first layer.

 Lay a third layer down, perpendicular to the second.
-You will now have a rather thick mass of wool.
+You will now have a rather thick web of wool.

-- Carefully lay the curtain sheer on top.
+Carefully lay the curtain sheer on top.4.0 Wetting Down

-- Hold down one side of the netting with one hand whilst firmly pushing the pad across the netting away from your anchoring hand.
-Continue this systematically across the entire piece until felting wool has absorbed the water and flattened.
+Hold down one side of the curtain sheer with one hand whilst firmly pushing the pad across the netting away from your anchoring hand.
+Continue this systematically across the entire piece until felting wool has absorbed the soapy water and flattened.
 When enough liquid has been applied, the wool underhand will feel flat rather than fluffy.

 Now you can start more vigorously rubbing the pad in small circular motions over the piece (netting, wet wool and bubble wrap).
 Continue rubbing, paying attention to all the edges as well as the centre, for about 10 minutes.

-- After about 10 minutes of rubbing, remove the netting.
+After about 10 minutes of rubbing, remove the curtain sheer.
 The wool should have formed a coherent piece that will hold together if you lift it up.

 Discard the curtain sheer.
 With the wet felt on the bubble wrap, place the pipe on the edge of the piece and roll them both up.
 Place a couple of loose rubber bands over the pipe to hold the work in place.